Quit Spending Money on Plumbers! DIY Address Your Home's Plumbing Issues

 What tools will I require for DIY plumbing?

-There are a few important tools, such as a plunger, adjustable wrench pipe wrench, Teflon tape, and an screwdriver.
+You will need a few essential tools such as an adjustable wrench, a plunger, pipe wrench, Teflon tape, and a screwdriver.

 Is DIY plumbing safe?